Federal Tax Lien: How to Solve the Problem

 Preventing a Federal Tax Lien

-CPA Tax Tip: Do not ignore notices from the IRS.
+CPA Tax TipDo not ignore notices from the Internal Revenue Service.
 And don’t put mail from the IRS in a drawer and forget about it.
 That only makes things worse.
-And you will surely end up with a tax lien, as well as a host of other tax problems.
+And you will surely end up with a federal tax lien, as well as a host of other tax problems.

-Notice of Federal Tax Lien
+The IRS Files a Notice of Federal Tax Lien to Alert Creditors

-The IRS typically files a Notice of Federal Tax Lien when a taxpayer owe $10,000 or more in taxes.
-The intent of the Notice is to let creditors know that available money will be paid to the IRS first, before any other debts.
-Unsecured creditors will be behind the IRS in priority.
+The Internal Revenue Service typically files a Notice of Federal Tax Lien when a taxpayer has a tax debt of $10,000 or more.
+The intent of the Notice of Federal Tax Lien is to alert creditors that available money will be paid to the IRS first, to cover the tax debt.
+These funds are used to secure payment to the government.

-The Notice of Federal Tax Lien is a public document.
-It will be filed in the land records where the taxpayer lives.
-It will also be filed with the Secretary of State where the taxpayer lives.
-Banks, credit card companies and other creditors do check these records when considering to issue a loan or line of credit.
+The Notice of Federal Tax Lien is a public document or public notice.
+It is filed with the Secretary of State where the taxpayer lives.
+Banks, credit card companies and other creditors check these records for the existence of a federal tax lien when considering whether or not to issue a loan or line of credit.

-There is little you can do to the stop the IRS from filing a Notice of Federal Tax Lien.
-The best thing to do is to work with the IRS to resolve your tax matter.
-Once the tax matter is resolved, the federal tax lien will be released within 30 days.
-If the IRS deems a taxpayer to be uncollectible, the lien remains in place until the tax is paid, or the statute of limitations expires.
-The same is true for taxpayers who are paying a tax though an installment agreement.
+If the Internal Revenue Service deems a taxpayer to be uncollectible due to a financial hardship, the federal tax lien remains in place until the tax debt is paid, or the statute of limitations expires.
+The government’s legal claim continues to exist.
+The same is true for taxpayers who are paying a tax debt or tax assessment though an installment agreement.

 Collection Due Process Hearing

-The filing of a Notice of Federal Tax lien provides the taxpayer with a right to a Collection Due Process Hearing (also called a CDP Hearing).
-During the hearing, the taxpayer meets with a Settlement Officer to discuss the lien.
-The taxpayer may also use the hearing to discuss one of the IRS Tax Relief methods to resolve the debt.
-These methods include the Offer in Compromise, Installment Agreement or Uncollectible Status.
+When the Internal Revenue Service files a Notice of Federal Tax lien, this provides the taxpayer with a right to a Collection Due Process Hearing (also called a CDP Hearing).
+During the hearing, the taxpayer meets with a Settlement Officer to discuss the tax assessment, the government’s legal claim and the federal tax lien.

-Withdrawal of a Federal Tax Lien
+Withdrawal of a Federal Tax Lien: Installment Agreement

 CPA Tax Tip: For taxpayers who do not qualify for a withdrawal, a great strategy is to pay off the amount of the tax debt to below $25,000.
 The IRS will then withdraw the lien, assuming the other requirements are met.

-However, the IRS does not automatically send the Certificate of Release to the taxpayer when the tax expires at the end of the 10-year Statute of Limitations period (the CSED).
+However, the IRS does not automatically send the Certificate of Release to the taxpayer when the federal tax lien expires at the end of the 10-year Statute of Limitations period (the CSED).
 In such case, the taxpayer or their CPA may submit a written request to the IRS Lien Unit to obtain the Certificate.
 Once received, the Certificate of Release should be filed with the land records of their county and the Secretary of State where they live.

 Banks or other lenders may also request a copy of a Certificate of Release of a Federal Tax Lien when issuing a loan or line of credit.

-IRS Lien Discharge
+Federal Tax Lien Discharge

 Here are three examples that illustrate how it is done:

-IRS Lien Subordination
+Federal Tax Lien Subordination

 Here are three examples of how a subordination works:

-If you do see a tax lien on your credit report, be sure to dispute it with the credit bureaus.
+If you do see a federal tax lien on your credit report, be sure to dispute it with the credit bureaus.

 To Conclude